AquilamIce/Cuda_2019_12/Final_v2/README.md

   4. Use make command.
 If it does not work make sure that you have installed that utillity.
   5. Run your Final_v2 binary file and try the possibilities of the program.

+On the other way you can load all files to nsight editor and build and run project there.

 ## Authors
 Michał Żoczek